lawsonoates/vsh/README.md

 # vsh

-vsh (virtual shell) is a library of POSIX shell commands (a subset) and is inspired by Bun's `$` shell api.
+vsh (virtual shell) is a simulated fish shell (subset) environment for executing filesystem-related commands.

-vsh commands are a filesystem-related subset (cat, head etc.) and operate on a pluggable filesystem allowing custom storage.
+vsh is inspired by Bun's `$` shell api and provides a pluggable filesystem interface allowing custom storage.

 vsh is designed to be used by agents needing a filesystem without having to spin up a sandbox.

+- why fish? it's simpler than bash.
+- why a subset of fish? vsh is only for simulating a filesystem, only a subset is really needed.

+The subset includes the commands listed in [Supported Commands](#supported-commands) section and has a simplified grammar (no variables, no functions, no heredocs).
+More details in the [Grammar](#grammar) section and the [Lexer Specification](packages/compiler/src/lexer/lexer-spec.md).

 ## Installation